bbauska/zombiePolitics/README.md

-have been betrayed by the irresponsibility of their elders and relegated to the mar­ gins of society, often in ways that suggest that they are an excess, redundant, a drain on the empire of consumption-a population who, in the age of rampant greed and rabid individualism, appear to be largely expendable and disposable.
+have been betrayed by the irresponsibility of their elders and relegated to the mar­ gins of society, often in ways that suggest that they are an excess, redundant, a drain on the empire of consumption-a population who, in the age of rampant greed and rabid individualism, appear to be largely expendable and disposable.</p>

-For many young people, these are dangerous times, and there is a need to develop a new language for addressing both the suffering many young people expe­ rience, albeit to different degrees, and the promise that an aspiring democracy might offer them.
+<p>For many young people, these are dangerous times, and there is a need to
+develop a new language for addressing both the suffering many young people expe­ rience, albeit to different degrees, and the promise that an aspiring democracy might offer them.
 We seem to live at a time when politics is divorced from a sense